-SYBL hides the complexity of enforcing a variety of complex calls, to different APIs (e.g., cloud provider APIs, or bash configurations) with the help of elasticity capabilities defined in the model in Section 2.
-It facilitates the service provider/developer to focus more on the elasticity requirements which would help his/her application to behave as desired.
-For referring to the current used infrastructure or platforms, it offers several predefined functions and environment variables with pre-defined semantics.
-The environment comprises different types of static and dynamic cloud information, its capabilities (e.g., whether or not it can modify the service during runtime and in what extent), as well as service-related information.
+SYBL hides the complexity of enforcing a variety of complex calls to different APIs (e.g., cloud provider APIs or bash configurations) with the help of elasticity capabilities defined in the model in Section 2.
+It facilitates the service provider/developer to focus more on the elasticity requirements that would help his or her application to behave as desired.
+For referring to the currently used infrastructure or platforms, it offers several predefined functions and environment variables with predefined semantics.
+The environment comprises different types of static and dynamic cloud information, its capabilities (e.g., whether or not it can modify the service during runtime and in what extent), and service-related information.
 When referring to the environment (e.g., through the predefined function GetEnv), the stakeholder needs to consider the level at which functions or variables appear, since information and extent of control varies with the level at which the SYBL elasticity requirement is specified.
-For instance, at service topology level the service topology, which might be running in a different region than the rest of the cloud service.
+For instance, at the service topology level, the service provider/developer would get environment information regarding his or her service topology, which might be running in a different region than the rest of the cloud service.

 3.2.
-Expressing SYBL requirements
+Expressing SYBL Requirements

-The SYBL language is not strictly binded to a single implementation (e.g., requirements can be specified as Java annotations, C# annotations, or Python decorators).
+The SYBL language is not strictly bound to a single implementation (e.g., requirements can be specified as Java annotations, C# annotations, or Python decorators).
 Moreover, the SYBL elasticity requirements can be injected into any cloud service description language (e.g., TOSCA) or can be specified separately through XML description.
-Current language interpretation mechanism is implemented in Java, and supports TOSCA-injected, XML-based, or Java annotation-based elasticity requirements specification.
+The current language interpretation mechanism is implemented in Java and supports TOSCA-injected, XML-based, or Java-annotation-based elasticity requirements specification.

 For example, Listing 2 shows a constraint specified for the service topology with ID WebService Topology.
-The elasticity requirement sets the preferred response time below 450 ms. We define this elasticity requirement as a subtype of Java Annotation, triggered at runtime when the annotated method is executed and caught and interpreted using AspectJ.
+The elasticity requirement sets the preferred response time below 450ms.
+We define this elasticity requirement as a subtype of Java annotation, triggered at runtime when the annotated method is executed and caught and interpreted using AspectJ.